SharePoint-provided Azure containers and queues for SharePoint Migration API

 The containers and queue are automatically deleted.
-As per the standard SharePoint Online Compliance, Microsoft will automatically destroy the container within 30 to 90 days .
+As per the standard SharePoint compliance, Microsoft will automatically destroy the container within 30 to 90 days .

-The containers and queues can be obtained programmatically through SharePoint Online.
+The containers and queues can be obtained programmatically through SharePoint.

-Before the Migration API can accept a migration job from a SPO provided Azure container, the data must be encrypted at rest using the AES CBC 256 standard.
+Before the Migration API can accept a migration job from a SharePoint-provided Azure container, the data must be encrypted at rest using the AES CBC 256 standard.